willsmythe/ghes-kubevirt/minikube/README.md

 > Note: this assumes a virtual network switch named `kubevirt` has been created.

-## Start the instance (be sure you are on C: drive, or you will need to delete .minikube from your profile dir and run it again)
+## Start the instance (on Windows, be sure you are on C: drive, or you will need to delete .minikube from your profile dir and run it again)

 ```bash
 minikube profile kubevirt